-Provided that such moneys shall not be invested directly in any securities issued by a media editor's office that is a corporate body mass media service company26.
+Provided that such moneys shall not be invested directly in any securities issued by amass media service company23.

 48 Financial year of Fund

 The financial year of the Fund shall be the period of twelve months ending on the 31st December in each year.